How to import / export apps, domains and users in bulk from Excel

 Step 3.
 Import objects in bulk into CAST Highlight

 Now that you have all your domains, apps and users listed in the Excel file, you’re all set to run the command line to import this information in your CAST Highlight instance.
-The command line is a JAR that takes the mandatory parameters below:
+The command line is a JAR that takes the mandatory parameters below.
+Make sure your Excel file is not open at this time for this step as well.

 - The host: this is the url of the Highlight platform where your instance is located (e.g. https://rpa.casthighlight.com) appended with the API entry point and your company identifier